JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_03.md

 But it is also necessary to be able to dedicate some time to enjoying what there is, what we already have, what is part of our life.
 To not live solely guided by the next desire, the next battle or the latest dissatisfaction.
 To let ourselves be guided, also, by the gratitude and joy of what we have already received.
 <br style="clear:both;"/>

 > “I will every day thank God for his unspeakable gifts; I will praise him for his wonderful works to the children of men.
 To me he is the Almighty, the Creator, the Power, and the Mercy, but best of all, he is my spirit Father, and as his earth child I am sometime going forth to see him.
 And my tutor has said that by searching for him I shall become like him.
 By faith in God I have attained peace with him.
 This new religion of ours is very full of joy, and it generates an enduring happiness.
-I am confident that I shall be faithful even to death, and that I will surely receive the crown of eternal life. ([UB 131:10.6](/en/The_Urantia_Book/131#p10_6))
+I am confident that I shall be faithful even to death, and that I will surely receive the crown of eternal life. (<a id="a57_612"></a>[UB 131:10.6](/en/The_Urantia_Book/131#p10_6))

 <figure id="Figure_2" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2024_03/Editorial-abr-24-3.jpg" alt="Editorial abril 2024-3" width="350">